shaned24/easy-openvpn-pkg/docs/reference/commands.md

 The *easy-openvpn.revoke-client* command helps to revoke a client credentials.
 **NOTE**: even if a client is revoked, the relevant information is still kept in the client list.
-People are not able to create another client with the same client name.
+You are not able to create another client with the same client name.

 ```
 $ easy-openvpn.revoke-client foo